bogdanr/bogdanr.github.io/_posts/2016-10-29-iot-fuzzy-clock.md

 + Some functions are defined to make it a bit more readable
   + WUAPI connects to api.wunderground.com to get the barometric pressure for our city
   + showWeather formats the JSON weather data
   + getShowData retrieves data from NTP, calculates the position of the LEDs and lights them up.
-Yeah, this one is not very well structured but it is late and I want to finish this post. :sleepy:
+Yeah, this one is not very well structured but it is late and I want to finish this post.

 <script src="https://gist.github.com/bogdanr/4e94e1d66e94aafd76a395677d022015.js"></script>